Tuan96/TuanSketch/README.md

 # Tuan96 | TuanSketch

 This is TuanSketch, where you can draw anything you want using your mouse on a customizable grid.
 The app also has Light Mode, Dark Mode, and Random Color features.
+This works best on PC.
 Live version: https://tuan96.github.io/TuanSketch/

 ## Features